aimeano/Ai-tinerary/README.md

 ### How It Works

-**Trip State Loading** — When a chat session opens, `trip_state.py` in `app/memory/` loads the stored itinerary and trip preferences from SQLite (`trip_repository.py`) and injects them into the graph state.
+**Trip State Loading** — When a chat session opens, `trip_state.py` in `app/memory/` loads the stored itinerary and trip preferences from the database (`trip_repository.py`) and injects them into the graph state.
 The assistant knows the full trip without the user restating anything.

 **Retrieval During Chat** — The same hybrid pipeline (`retrieve.py`) is available during conversation.
 If a user asks about a specific place or activity, the assistant queries Qdrant before responding — grounding answers in retrieved content rather than model memory.

-**Itinerary Modification** — The assistant interprets natural language modification requests, updates the relevant itinerary section, and writes the change back to SQLite via `trip_repository.py`.
+**Itinerary Modification** — The assistant interprets natural language modification requests, updates the relevant itinerary section, and writes the change back to the database via `trip_repository.py`.
 Changes appear in `TripDetail.tsx` without full regeneration.

 **Streamed Responses** — The chat graph streams token-by-token output via SSE, handled client-side by `useSSE.ts`.
 This avoids long blocking waits during LLM generation.